 For years I grew cherry tomatoes in my garden and had a hard time using them up when they started to ripe all at once, so if you’re having a cherry tomato explosion at your house, this salad is an easy and delicious way to use them.
 Of course I love the cilantro here, but for cilantro avoiders, I’d use use a little more sliced green onion!

-Peel the avocado and dice into 1/2 inch pieces.
+- Peel the avocado and dice into 1/2 inch pieces.
 (I used my new avocado tool, yaay!)
 Toss avocado with 1 T lime juice and season with salt.

-Drain 2 cans of tuna with olive oil.
-(I greatly prefer this Genova Tuna in Olive Oil for this type of salad, but use any tuna you prefer.)
+- Drain 2 cans of tuna with olive oil.
+I greatly prefer Genova Tuna Packed in Olive Oil (affiliate link) for this type of salad, but use any tuna you like.
 Gently flake tuna apart with a fork.